-This document states that a country that launches something into space is responsible if it causes damage.
-It entered into force on 1 September 1972.
-It has only been used once when the USSR satellite Kosmos 954 crashed in Canada in 1978 and left radioactive pieces across Northern Canada.
-Canada charged the USSR C\$6 million.
-In 1979 NASA's Skylab crashed in Australia and NASA was fined \$400 for littering but never paid.
+- ✓ States that a country that launches something into space is responsible if it causes damage. - ✓ It entered into force on 1 September 1972. - ✓ It has only been used once when the USSR satellite Kosmos 954 crashed in Canada in 1978 and left radioactive pieces across Northern Canada. - ✓ In 1979 NASA's Skylab crashed in Australia and NASA was fined \$400 for littering but never paid.